ebrary MARC record pages were auto-updated on 2014-08-21.

 Subscribe to these categories: English, Platform News, Searching

-When you open a book, you’re taken to its ebrary Detail Page (unless you’re opening it from your bookshelf).
+When you open a book from an ebrary serach results page or any discovery layer you might have, you’re taken to its ebrary Detail Page (unless you’re opening it from your bookshelf).

 To begin reading the book, click the “Read Online” button, or on the desired chapter link in the live Table of Contents